foremast/foremast/_docs/configuration_files/foremast_config.rst

 other services.

 The most common sections are shown.
-The complete list of sections and defaults are defined by the underlying library gogo-utils_.
+The complete list of sections and defaults are defined by the underlying library foremast-utils_.

 Any of the possible variables below can be used as the value.